ConorHogan/Programming_Scripting_Projects/README.md

 http://lab.fs.uni-lj.si/lasin/wp/IMIT_files/neural/doc/seminar8.pdf
 https://en.wikipedia.org/wiki/Iris_flower_data_set

-# 3.0 ANALYSIS OF THE DATASET
+# 3.0 CODE USED FOR ANALYSIS

 ## 3.1 INTRODUCTION TO THIS SECTION
 In this section I will show the types of analysis I performed on the dataset and the Python code I used in for each type.
 Please note the code I have written is all contained within the one "Iris_Analysis.py" file available in the respository.
 The code is designed to be run in one go and it will output all the analysis outlined below to either the users terminal or as Matplotlib graphs.

 ## 3.2 PACKAGES USED IN ANALYSIS
 I imported the following packages for in my analysis: